jarkmaen/fs-survey-app/documentation/kayttoohje.md

         - Fill in your name, username and password.
         - Click "Sign up" to create your account.

-2. **Create a survey**
+2. **Creating a survey**

-    - After logging in, press the "Create Survey" button that is at the end of the survey listing page.
+    - After logging in you can create a survey by pressing the "Create Survey" button that is at the end of the survey listing page.
     - Fill in the survey title and description.
     - Add questions by setting the question title and options.
     - To add more options for a question press the "Add Option" button.